-This content is adapted from the Indy Long YouTube channel.
+This topic is adapted from the Desiring God YouTube channel.

 It is dangerous and potentially damaging to think that having biblical knowledge means that you possess spiritual maturity.
 Spiritual maturity is knowing God’s word and doing God’s word.

 The Danger of Thinking Because I know a Thing, I am That Thing